 - Easily adapt to changing trends and consumer demands

-As the most agile, cost-effective, and trackable sales channel, store influencers can help:
+As the most agile, cost-effective, and trackable sales channel, retail influencers can help:

 - Make the most of traffic lulls in-store

 - Build a trustworthy library of reviews and social proof

 - Effectively promote sales, discounts, and offers